Supporting the Science of Reading: Building Emergent Literacy in the Classroom

 • Print knowledge – The ability to identify letters, words and symbols on a page and to understand how print works – for example, understanding that print is read from left to right and that letters combine to make words.

-• Phonological awareness – Understanding that words can be broken down into syllables and smaller sounds, and that letters correspond to certain sounds.
+• Phonological awareness – Understanding that words can be broken down into smaller parts, such as syllables, rhymes and individual sounds.

 How Early Childhood Educators Can Help